When is the right time to start solid foods (1)

 • Blackstrap molasses (1 tbsp) = 3.6 mg

-How to serve non-heme iron foods in BLW:
+Ways to serve non-heme iron foods in BLW:

-• Firm tofu strips sautéed or roasted.
+• Firm tofu strips, sautéed or roasted

-• Add blackstrap molasses to baking.
+• Add blackstrap molasses to muffins or pancakes

-• Serve hummus on a strip of toast.
+• Spread hummus on a toast fingers

-• Bean or lentil patties.
+• Bean or lentil patties

-• Nut butters on toast fingers.
+• Spread nut butters thinly on toast fingers

 TIPS TO GET ENOUGH IRON WHILE USING BLW (6-12 months)